mlscunizik/Build-Bootcamp/Week_2/1_Setting_up_a_Repository.md

 For a further guide on how to install Git on Windows, Mac or Linux; check [here](https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/)<br><br>
 With that out of the way, let's get started.

+## Git init
+To create a new repo, you'll use the git init command. git init is a one-time command you use during the initial setup of a new repo.
+Executing this command will create a new .git subdirectory in your current working directory.
+This will also create a new main branch.

+#### Creating a new git repository an existing project.

+• Open your CLI (Command Line
+Interface) <br>
+• Navigate into the project
+directory. <br>
+• Type “git init” and hit
+enter. <br>

+<b>On Windows;</b> <br>
+• Open the project directory in your in your file explorer (Windows) or finder
+(Mac). <br>
+• Right click in the folder, click “git bash here” (Windows) or “open terminal here” (Mac). <br>
+• Type “git init” and hit enter. <br>

+## Git Clone
+If a project has already been set up in a central repository, the clone command is the most common way for users to get a local copy they can work on.

 ## 📚  Resources
 * [A bullet summary of everything here by Akeem Qudus](https://docs.google.com/presentation/d/1K_Fj9X1VdctS1RVYVdldnx0yh1n5YaPpYCPgiFDuZCg/edit?usp=sharing)